•

 Abstract

 Service-learning presents a unique opportunity to integrate real world experience into information systems (IS) curricula.
 Problem scoping is the process by which project members define the problem that they need to solve.
 It is typically not included in IS service-learning courses.
 We posit that with increasingly complex and ill-defined problems that face IS graduates, acquiring problem scoping skills is essential to help students work with emerging problems in today’s workplace.
-We ask the question: in what ways can students learn problem scoping skills in service-learning IS courses?
+We ask the following question: in what ways can students learn problem scoping skills in service-learning IS courses?
 This paper presents findings from a research-driven pedagogy study consisting of pre- and post- scenarios that students considered at the beginning and end of the semester in a service-learning undergraduate IS course.
-Through a qualitative analysis of students’ responses about the first two steps that they would take in working on the hypothetical projects, we identify thirteen categories and three themes.
+Through a qualitative analysis of students’ responses about the first two steps that they would take in working on the hypothetical projects, we identified thirteen categories and three themes.
 The emerging themes provide evidence of students' increased focus on problem scoping and context, on the relationship with the client, and on moving away from immediately delving into technical problem solving.
 Our findings provide significant contributions to the IS literature on service-learning as well as transferable course design principles.

 Share